 Phishing, vishing and other forms of fraud

 At OCCU, we take every step possible to protect your personal information and your finances.
-That includes providing you with resources to help you spot the scams so you can stay vigilant.
+That includes providing you with resources to help you spot scams so you can stay vigilant.

 Because when we work together, your finances and your information are doubly fortified against intruders.